ychaim/coinffeine/How-to-contribute.md

 ## Contribute with Bug Reports

 As humans, we are not perfect.
 And our code is not perfect too.
-You may contribute to Coinffeine by submitting bug reports using [Github issue tracking](https://github.com/blog/831-issues-2-0-the-next-generation).
-Please make sure the description of the issue is as much detailed as possible.
+You may contribute to Coinffeine by submitting bug reports using [Github issue tracking](https://github.com/BitwiseLabs/coinffeine/issues/new).
+Please make sure the description of the issue is as much detailed as possible and use the appropriate tags to contextualize it.

 ## Contribute with Code